Heat Diffusion Equation (1D)

 Explicit Finite Difference Scheme (FTCS; Forward Euler)

-A fundamental and intuitive approach to solving the 1D heat diffusion equation is the Forward in Time and Centered in Space (FTCS) scheme, implemented in an explicit manner.
+A fundamental and intuitive approach solving the 1D heat diffusion equation is the FTCS scheme, implemented in an explicit manner.

 This method approximates the continuous PDE on a discrete grid and converges to the analytical solution as the spatial ($\Delta x$) and temporal ($\Delta t$) resolutions are refined.
 Its main advantages are simplicity and computational efficiency.